-Born Robert Rivkin in 1956, Bobby Z played drums for Prince and the Revolution from 1978 to 1987.
+Born Robert Rivkin in 1956, Bobby Z (a childhood nickname) played drums for Prince and the Revolution from 1978 to 1987.
 Also a successful producer and songwriter, Bobby has worked with influential artists such as Boy George, Aswad, Manhattan Transfer, Alexander O’Neal, Eric Leeds, Colin Hay (Men at Work), Jonny Lang, George Thorogood, Wendy and Lisa, Garrison Keillor and others.
 Bobby has been a National Trustee with The National Academy of Recording Arts and Sciences (Grammys) in 2000.
 In 2008 Bobby was inducted into the Minnesota Music Hall of Fame.